jsnmui/blackjackthegame/README.md

 ![alt text](https://github.com/jsnmui/blackjackthegame/blob/main/wireframe.jpg  "wire frame")

-## Explanations of specific Technologies
+## Explanations of specific technologies
 ### HTML
 HTML is a language used to describe the content and structure of our documents.
 HTML elements that show things like text, images, and lists